 What are the Benefits of a Classroom Management Plan?

-A classroom management plan allows teachers to be prepared for any situation in class and ensure students receive an adequate education through some structure.
-For example, creating a clearly defined set of rules and consequences allows teachers to inform their students explicitly and implicitly about what is expected of them.
-Consequences outlined in the classroom management plan are usually contingent upon the behavior exhibited by the student.
+Consequences outlined in the management plan are usually contingent upon the behavior exhibited by the student.
 Clear, logical consequences have also been proven to be more effective than vague or undefined consequences.
 In addition, establishing a structure of rewards and punishments allows teachers to maintain student behavioral codes and sets expectations.

-A well-formulated classroom management plan improves student participation and leads to better retention of information.
+A well-formulated management plan improves student participation and leads to better retention of information.
 The plan also reduces teaching-related stress.
 It provides teachers with a written set of rules, procedures, and consequences to follow when students exhibit undesirable behaviors or fail to meet the assigned criteria of a lesson.
 This allows them to address disruptive student behavior quickly, efficiently, and fairly, resuming normal class activities shortly afterward.
-Classroom management plans also promote positive interactions between students and improve attendance, enhancing academic success.
+The management plans also promote positive interactions between students and improve attendance, enhancing academic success.

 Elements to be Included in a Classroom Management Plan Template